 Cleaning out the pipes

-- We also like to clean off the carbon deposits in the exhaust while we're at it by spraying the inners with Agent Orange and then unceremoniously sticking a small bristle wheel brush up the pipes, spinning it around and cleaning the insides.
+- We also like to clean the carbon deposits inside the exhaust while we're at it.
+Get a good sized bucket and half fill with a capful of any of our car washes in it.
+Spray the inners with Orange Agent and then unceremoniously clean them by sticking our Flat Head wheel brush up the pipes, spinning it around and cleaning the insides.
+Its small head design works a treat for this job on most bigger bore exhausts.
 Be warned, as this can get quite messy, particularly if you're using the "in and out" technique with a bit of speed for cleaning them.
-Just make sure you're not wearing a nice, clean white shirt, as it will become splattered with carbon residue!

-- Once you're done with that, it will become quite noticeable that the exhaust tips will need a clean up.
-So grab our Metal Polish and a Dirty Deeds microfibre cloth.
+- Once you're done with the grime, you now want some shine.
+So grab our Metal Polish and a couple of our Dirty Deeds microfibre cloths.